Research

 Q1: How much fossil fuel CO2 do cities produce?

-• Provide the atmospheric transport and calculate the imprints of potential upwind sources and sinks onto downwind satellite column measurements (so-called “column footprint”)
+• Provide the atmospheric transport and calculate the imprints of potential upwind sources and sinks onto downwind satellite column measurements (so-called “column footprint”).

 • Provide comprehensive horizontal and vertical transport uncertainties of column CO2 (XCO2).

-We provide the first independent observational constraint on per capita emissions and their relationship with population density and per capita GDP, by using spaceborne CO2 measurements from OCO-2.
+Scientific gap & significance: We provide the first independent observational constraint on per capita emissions and their relationship with population density and per capita GDP, by using spaceborne CO2 measurements from OCO-2.
+Previous urban-scaling studies relied on bottom-up inventory with implicit assumptions between emissions and population (density).
+Our method provides (1) an objective definition of urban extent and (2) observational constraints from satellite retrieved mixing ratios, which were lacking from previous studies.

 II.
 Biogenic CO2 fluxes over cities 🌳